finn1y/CipherTool/README.md

 ## Help

 ```
-Usage: cipher_tool [OPTION]
+Usage: cipher_tool [OPTION] --gui/--input-file=IN_FILE
 Options:
   -c, --cipher=CIPHER           cipher to encrypt/decrypt with defaults to XOR
   -d, --decrypt                 tool will decrypt the input
-  -e, --encrypt                 tool will encrypy the input
+  -e, --encrypt                 tool will encrypy the input default
   -g, --gui                     use the tool with gui
   -h, --help                    shows this message
-  -i, --input-file=IN_FILE      file to read input data from
+  -i, --input-file=IN_FILE      file to read input data from required when not using gui
-  -k, --key=KEY                 key used by some ciphers will defualt to random key
+  -k, --key=KEY                 key used by some ciphers defualts to random key
                                 see Ciphers for specific info on keys required for each cipher
-  -o, --output-file=OUT_FILE    file to write output data to
+  -o, --output-file=OUT_FILE    file to write output data to defaults to same as IN_FILE

 Ciphers:
   XOR           KEY of any length as a string
   AES           KEY of any length as a string
-  OTP           KEY
+  OTP           KEY of length equal to or greater than data as a string
   Caesars       KEY as an integer
   ROT13         no KEY taken
   Vigenere      KEY of any length as a string